pablopaezv/Pauli_String_Diagonalization/README.md

       (Both physical and virtual gates update the tableau and are logged in gate logs)

-- Two core diagonalization algorithms (clearing the X block of the tableau) to diagonalize any commuting Pauli Hamiltonian from the paper [van den Berg and Temme, 2020]
+- Two core diagonalization algorithms (clearing the X block of the tableau) to diagonalize any commuting Pauli Hamiltonian from the paper by Van Den Berg and Temme.

 - A method to extract and apply from a gate log only the physical Clifford gates on a fresh tableau.